ripandlamb/ripandlamb/index.md

 order: 1
 ---

-From 3rd February, the shop will be open Wednesdays - Saturdays, 12pm to 4pm, for click and collect orders and takeaway from the door
+From 3rd February, the shop will be open Wednesdays - Saturdays, 12pm - 4pm, for click and collect orders and takeaway from the door

 Click <b>[HERE](https://shop.ripleyandlambert.com/)</b>
 to go to our